ocf/ocfweb/ocfweb/docs/docs/services/account.md

 You can change your password over SSH if you know your current password.

-Use [[SSH|shell]] to run the command `passwd` and follow the prompts as shown below.
+Use [[SSH|doc services/shell]] to run the command `passwd` and follow the prompts as shown below.
 No text will appear when you are entering in a password, just press enter when done after each prompt.

     $ passwd
     myusername@OCF.BERKELEY.EDU's Password: <my current password>